Jazz blues piano : home

 With notes of smaller value, Syncopation becomes more difficult, as may be seen from this:

-Music syncopation
+Music syncopation on the piano

 The note on the first beat is but an eighth note, consequently before we count two the second note must be struck.
 To the second half of the second note we count two.
 This half, together with the first eighth of the third note constitutes the second quarter of the measure.
 To the second half of the third note, we count three.
 It and the first half of the fourth note, constitute the-third quarter.
 To the second half of this note we count four, and adding to it the last eighth of the measure we obtain the fourth quarter.
 To illustrate this lesson we will write it out in tied notes.
 Let the pupil first play it as below and then as above.